julgitt/Prolog-Implementation-In-Ocaml/README.md

 - Implementation of backtracking with a state monad providing searching for multiple solutions.

 **Additional libraries:** Dune, Menhir, Linenoise

+**Installation:**

+You need to have dune installed.

+    dune build

+    dune exec prolog

 **Plans for the future development:**
 - support for Prolog lists